ehealthsuisse/EPR-by-example/RegistryStoredQuery.md

 ## Transport Protocol

-The primary system shall send the request messages to the registry of the community using the http POST binding as defined in the **[W3C SOAP](https://www.w3.org/TR/2007/REC-soap12-part0-20070427/#L26866)** specification.
+The primary system shall send the request messages to the registry of the community using the http POST binding as defined in the **[W3C SOAP specification](https://www.w3.org/TR/2007/REC-soap12-part0-20070427/#L26866)**.
 It may look like:

 ```
 POST /RegistryStoredQueryService HTTP/1.1